dealev/four_amgios/README.md

 ### Project Summary

 This project will showcase a digital wheel that displays Chinese New Years Zodiac animals.
-The user can spin the wheel by pressing buttons on the breadboard.
+The user can spin the wheel by the number of times they press the button.
 After the wheel spins, it will stop on a certain animal, causing an alert to pop up, allowing the user to read about said animal.
+After the alert, there will be a quiz section that allows for two choices, depending on what you pick, there will be either a red or green light that goes off.
+This wil indicate whether you got the answer right or wrong.

 ### IoT Structure and Responsibilities